 The Inn stood on part of the Sparke estate and was near-by the Hexham Wharf which was quite active until by-passed by the rail line March 1857.

 .
-It was stated on the license that William Sparke had held a license for two years previously, however it was Andrew Sparke (son of Edward Sparke) who held the license in 1828 and 1829.
+It was stated on the licence that William Sparke had held a licence for two years previously, however it was Andrew Sparke (son of Edward Sparke) who held the licence in 1828 and 1829.

 (uncle of William Sparke) was noted as the proprietor of the house (he owned the land and the premises), which was situated on the line of road between Newcastle and Maitland.
 There was no public house nearer than 7 miles.
 Sureties were given by William Sparke and John or William Smith both from Newcastle district

 and Newcastle to his estate at Dalwood stayed at Sparkes place in December 1830 remarking in his Diary

 dated June 12 1832, there is an entry for William Sparke of Woodlands Farm, occupation Innkeeper, age 36.
 Minister Rev. Wilton

-The license for the Wheatsheaf was held by John Nicholas in 1834 who moved to the Black Swan
+The licence for the Wheatsheaf was held by John Nicholas in 1834 who moved to the Black Swan

-In 1835 the license for the Wheatsheaf Arms was issued to William Sparke (b.
+In 1835 the licence for the Wheatsheaf Arms was issued to William Sparke (b.
 1804), son of Edward Sparke.
-When the license was issued to him in June 1836 the Inn was also known as the Halfway House
+When the licence was issued to him in June 1836 the Inn was also known as the Halfway House

 The Wheat Sheaf Inn was popular with travellers for overnight stays and was patronized by many travellers, bishops and clergy amongst them for years to come.
 It was a recognized suitable place to transfer from the boat to land conveyances.
 Bishop Broughton, sometimes brought his own vehicle from Sydney to the Hexham landing'.
 The area about the Inn and wharf became widely known as 'Sparkies'.

-at Raymond Terrace was granted a license for the Wheatsheaf Arms in June 1841.
+at Raymond Terrace was granted a licence for the Wheatsheaf Arms in June 1841.

 became publican of the Wheatsheaf in 1842.
 John Hannell was a colourful character around the town of Newcastle.
 He was one of three colonial born sons of Elizabeth Hannell

 in 1841 and resided in Pacific Street Newcastle.
-He was granted a publicans license for the Wheatsheaf Arms in 1842.
+He was granted a publican's licence for the Wheatsheaf Arms in 1842.
 His brother Jesse Hannell then became Chief Constable.

 reported the following accident: The dilapidated state of the bridges on the road between the Halfway House and Maitland has been frequently noticed.
-On Tuesday last Mr. (Jesse) Hannell our chief constable, met with a severe fall at the Four Mile Creek, the horses foot having slipped through a hole in the bridge, which brought both the animal and his rider to the ground; we are happy to say, however that Mr. Hannell though much bruised, was able to continue his journey
+On Tuesday last Mr. (Jesse) Hannell our chief constable, met with a severe fall at the Four Mile Creek, the horse's foot having slipped through a hole in the bridge, which brought both the animal and his rider to the ground; we are happy to say, however that Mr. Hannell though much bruised, was able to continue his journey

 The Wheatsheaf Arms was described as an imposing two story hotel that became the changing post for the Maitland to Newcastle coaches.
 John Hannell advertised a safe and commodious punt for horses, carriages and drays between his house The Halfway House, Hexham, and the opposite shore

 John Hannell often took part in regattas on Newcastle Harbour, sailing his craft from Hexham to the harbour.
 In April 1843 he triumphed over the other boats as the newspaper reported -

 The prize of £10 was won with ease by Mr. J. Hannells boat, of the half way house.
 The question whether she is the best sailing boat cannot be solved by her triumph on this occasion, as the wind afforded very little aid to the boats; she, however, realised the anticipations of her owner, and with the emblems of victory left the harbour this morning for his residence

 ' and John Hannell's 'Wheat Sheaf Arms' - each had a racecourse adjoining the house, and races were held there on holidays for prizes presented by 'mine host.'
 On these race days there was great rivalry between the two proprietors to secure the patronage of the sporting fraternity that came from Newcastle and Maitland.

 In 1857 when floods hit the district many residents sought refuge in the upper floors of the Inn which soon filled with people.
 Requests were sent to Newcastle for a steamer to rescue them but no such vessel was available.

 An account of a trip by steamer from Newcastle to the Williams River was published in the Newcastle Morning Herald in 1878 in which the two Hexham Inns were mentioned......
 On the other side of the water again is Ash Island, on which the principal feature is she well kept farm of Mr. W. Milham.
 Passing quickly along on the left bank of the river still, are the coal shoots of the Messrs Brown, and the Duckenfield steamer was loading coal underneath them.
 Hexham township is soon visible from here, and also the old Hexham Hotel, and residence of Mr. John Hannell; whilst on the opposite bank is the Kennington estate

 were tracked to a hut on the Sparke estate by Sergeant Wilcox and privates Wright and John Coffee.
 Leader of the gang Patrick Riley was shot and killed by Private Coffee.

-State Archives NSW; Series: 14401; Item: [4/69]; Reel: 5054 Description License Year : 1838 Source Information Ancestry.com.
-New South Wales, Australia, Certificates for Publicans Licences, 1830-1849
+State Archives NSW; Series: 14401; Item: [4/61-62]; Reel: 5049 Description licence Year : 1830 Source Information Ancestry.com.
+New South Wales, Australia, Certificates for Publicans licences, 1830-1849

-State Archives NSW; Series: 14401; Item: [4/61-62]; Reel: 5049 Description License Year : 1830 Source Information Ancestry.com.
-New South Wales, Australia, Certificates for Publicans Licences, 1830-1849
+State Archives NSW; Series: 14401; Item: [4/69]; Reel: 5054 Description licence Year : 1838 Source Information Ancestry.com.
+New South Wales, Australia, Certificates for Publicans licences, 1830-1849

 Maitland Mercury 4 March 1843